-- 4.12 This is underpinned by the following guiding principles.
-Integrated care must: - be organised around the needs of individuals (person-centred) - focus always on the goal of benefiting service users - be evaluated by its outcomes, especially those which service users themselves report - include community and voluntary sector contributions - be fully inclusive of all communities in the locality - be designed together with the users of services and their carers - deliver a new deal for people with long term conditions - respond to carers as well as the people they are caring for - be driven forwards by the commissioners - be encouraged through incentives - aim to achieve public and social value, not just to save money - last over time and be allowed to experiment - 4.13 The details of our BCF Plan underpin our strategic intent which can be illustrated by the "Care wedge" as set out below:
+This is underpinned by the following guiding principles.
+Integrated care must:

+- be organised around the needs of individuals (person-centred) - focus always on the goal of benefiting service users - be evaluated by its outcomes, especially those which service users themselves report - include community and voluntary sector contributions - be fully inclusive of all communities in the locality - be designed together with the users of services and their carers - deliver a new deal for people with long term conditions - respond to carers as well as the people they are caring for - be driven forwards by the commissioners - be encouraged through incentives - aim to achieve public and social value, not just to save money - last over time and be allowed to experiment - 4.13 While the details of our Better Care Fund Plan are being worked up, its strategic intent can be illustrated by the "Care wedge" as set out below:
-- Primary care as key part of community services - Same model works for most client groups - Potential development of a Public sector Offer - Development of social capital - What are the public's responsibilities in this model? - 4.15 Our aspiration is that, as much as possible, people find the support they need to the left hand side of the "wedge" and that resources are shifted from the right to the left side of the system.
-The investment of the BCF to start to create of our integrated health and care system focuses on: - a Joint Strategic Needs Assessment that captures the assets in our communities as well as their challenges - a further investment in Local Area Co-ordination to make best use of the naturally-occurring assets in the community to promote self-help and build up people's own informal networks of support - support to people living with long term conditions to better manage their own conditions and reduce crises - integrated primary and community health teams with social work to create ten community support teams across the city - a focus on people who have a significant number of hospital admissions over the year to help stabilise their conditions through proactive management and support - a single point of access for people at risk of a hospital or care home admission and the services to support people to remain at home - 7 day a week services that promote early discharge and avoid unnecessary hospital admissions - Increased use of personal health budgets to support people with continuing care needs in the community - only by exception people going into long term care from an acute hospital bed - optimisation of people's opportunity to recover and be rehabilitated/ re-

-- enabled to be the best that they can be - community geriatricians supporting primary care practice who in turn will support more frail older people to live at home - increased support to carers, especially those who spend a considerable amount of time caring - support for people to live in decent and safe homes particularly for those where housing conditions are impacting on health.
+- Primary care as key part of community services - Same model works for most client groups - Potential development of a Public sector Offer - Development of social capital - What are the public's responsibilities in this model?

+- 4.15 Our aspiration is that, as much as possible, people find the support they need to the left hand side of the "wedge" and that resources are shifted from the right to the left side of the system.
+The key characteristics of our integrated system will be: - a Joint Strategic Needs Assessment that captures the assets in our communities as well as their challenges - a further investment in Local Area Co-ordination to make best use of the naturally-occurring assets in the community to promote self-help and build up people's own informal networks of support - support to people living with long term conditions to better manage their own conditions and reduce crises - integrated primary and community health teams with social work to create ten community support teams across the city - a focus on people who have a significant number of hospital admissions over the year to help stabilise their conditions through proactive management and support - a single point of access for people at risk of a hospital or care home admission and the services to support people to remain at home - 7 day a week services that promote early discharge and avoid unnecessary hospital admissions - Increased use of personal health budgets to support people with continuing care needs in the community - only by exception people going into long term care from an acute hospital bed - optimisation of people's opportunity to recover and be rehabilitated/ reenabled to be the best that they can be - community geriatricians supporting primary care practice who in turn will support more frail older people to live at home - increased support to carers, especially those who spend a considerable amount of time caring - 4.16 This will be underpinned by a whole systems approach to business intelligence (a key priority of the Board and currently being rolled out), the development of a shared care record, a multi-agency cultural change programme and an integrated workforce learning and development programme.